 There are different types of Mediclaim policies to cater to various needs and requirements.
 Let’s look at these in detail:

 - Individual Mediclaim Policy: Under this type of policy, only the policyholder is covered against major medical expenses arising out of hospitalization.

 - Family Floater Policy: The policyholder and other family members such as parents, spouse, and children are covered under this plan.

-- Group Mediclaim Policy: An employer purchases medical policy for the employees or members of the organization under this plan.
+- Group Mediclaim Policy: An employer purchases group health insurance policy for the employees or members of the organization under this plan.

 - Senior Citizen Mediclaim Policy: Under this type of plan, senior citizens are covered for medical expenses with special provisions.

 - Critical Illness Mediclaim Policy: Medical expenses arising out of critical illnesses are high and the Critical Illness Mediclaim policy offers to cover illnesses such as cancer, kidney failure, cardiovascular-related illnesses, etc.

 - Overseas Mediclaim Policy: Under this type, it allows you to raise claims from hospitalization expenses that were incurred overseas.

 - Low-Cost Mediclaim Policy: For those looking for a lower sum insured, you can this type of policy.
 Also, such policies cater to the underprivileged section of the society.
 Usually bought by small and medium scale industries employers to cover their employees at low-priced premiums.